laurio/tips-for-ppl-who-want-to-learn/README.md

 - Simple Made Easy https://www.infoq.com/presentations/Simple-Made-Easy
 - ... and also the ever-relevant [Domain Driven Design](Domain Driven Design https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215) by Eric Evans.
-- Also Steve Yegge's rants, highly opiniated, have been very influential.
+- Also Steve Yegge's rants, highly opinionated, have been very influential.
 For example: https://steve-yegge.blogspot.com/2006/03/execution-in-kingdom-of-nouns.html

 @eagleflow I’ve read http://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/ multiple times.
 Everyone who is interested in programming language design should read it. tl;dr: there are costs to introducing additional colors of functions to your codebase.
 Weight the options carefully.